Julie DeNeen is a writer and mom of three. She dated her current husband for the bulk of her teenage years. She knows about budget dating!

 - Clean your parent's house together and hope they pay you for your time!
 Then you can move on to the next category of dating.

-- A picnic at a local park.
+- Bring a picnic to a local park.
 Raid your parent's fridge and pack a picnic lunch or dinner.

 - Hike a mountain.